ortegamarcel/fvtt-token-action-hud-thewitchertrpg/README.md

 # Token Action HUD TheWitcherTRPG
 Token Action HUD is a repositionable HUD of actions for a selected token.

-# Skills do not work on TheWitcherTRPG v0.96
-The [Witcher-system](https://github.com/AnthonyMonette/TheWitcherTRPG) v0.96 doesn't expose the necessary function to do skill rolls.
-That's why skills currently don't work.

-If you don't want to wait for a fix, you can use my [alpha version](https://github.com/ortegamarcel/TheWitcherTRPG/wiki) of the system.
-Here is the [installation guide](https://github.com/ortegamarcel/TheWitcherTRPG/wiki/Installation-Guide).

-Alternatively, you can manually fix it in the code yourself.
-Down below is a [guide](https://github.com/ortegamarcel/fvtt-token-action-hud-thewitchertrpg#fix-skills-manually) on how to do that.

 ![Token Action HUD](.github/readme/token-action-hud.gif)
+(Screenshot from v1.0.0)

 # Features
-- Make rolls directly from the HUD instead of opening your character sheet.
+- Roll Skills, Professions Skills, Attacks, Defense Actions, Magic and use Consumables directly from the HUD instead of opening your character sheet.
-- Use profession skills and spells from the HUD or right-click them to see an description.
+- Right-Click skills, professions skills and spells from the HUD to see their description or effect.
-- Move the HUD and choose to expand the menus up or down.
-- Many customization options for Skills, Professions Skills and Magic
+- Many customization options for you and your players, like deciding which skills should be shown and which not
+- Check the [release notes](https://github.com/ortegamarcel/fvtt-token-action-hud-thewitchertrpg/releases) for more details

 # Installation